Know Your HVAC System Components and How They Work

 An efficient HVAC system is important to the comfort of your family throughout the seasons of the year, because this climate control device is responsible for Heating, Ventilating, and Air Conditioning your home.
-Learn the basic facts about essential components of your HVAC system andfind out the role each one plays in keeping the household and its members warm in winter and cool in summer.
+Learn the facts about essential components of your HVAC system and find out the role each plays in keeping your household -- and its members -- warm in winter and cool in summer.

 1. Thermostat.
 The thermostat is usually the most visible part of your HVAC system.
 Set on a prominent, easily accessible wall, it may be either programmed in advance or set manually to keep the home at a desired temperature.
 When the ambient temperature becomes too cold or too hot, the thermostat will trigger the heat exchanger or the evaporator coil-condensing unit combo to begin circulating warmed or cooled air as needed.